Cavitation In Cooling Sytems

 In a properly protected system that contains Pencool®, the imploding bubbles attack the protective film.
 The film quickly heals over the liner by drawing nitrite or molybdate from the coolant.
 In an improperly protected system, the bare metal surface area is immediately exposed to cavitation forming a corroded pit in the metal.

 If coolant enters the combustion side of the cylinder, an expensive in-frame overhaul is required.
 Liquid coolant doesn’t compress; when a piston fires with coolant in the combustion chamber, it can be blocked by the coolant, preventing it from making an entire stroke.
 This usually results in a bent rod and can cause a cracked block.
-Secondly, coolant can leak down into the engine oil.
+Also, coolant can leak down into the engine oil.
 This results in overheating of lubricated moving parts and can destroy an engine.

-Engine Conditions that affect Liner Pitting
+Engine Conditions that Affect Liner Pitting

 An increase in air bubbles in a cooling system can increase the potential for cavitation erosion (pitting) of metal surfaces.
 Increased air can enter the cooling system through cooling system leaks and/or a faulty radiator cap.
 This reduces cooling system pressure and increases the potential for bubble formation in your coolant.